Apo Reef: Apo Island

 The largest is Apo Island at 22 ha with mangroves and beach vegetation.
 The reef surrounding the island extends to 1 km in places.
 Outside the lagoonal mangroves in the eastern and southern sides of Apo Island, the soil is sandy-to-sandy loam that has less silt and clay particles, while the lagoonal mangroves have a sandy loam to clay loam soil, underlain by decomposed plant residues or coarse materials.

 Apo Island is separated from Apo Reef by a narrow, deep channel.
 The island is about 43 km from Mindoro and about 37 km from Nanga and Tara Islands, the nearest of the islands off Busuanga Island on the western side of the Mindoro Strait.
-The Apo Reef Light, situated on the northeast part of the island, warns ship about the location of this navigational hazard.
-The island is situated at a two and a half hour navigation 240° from Sablayan by pump boat (banka).
+The Apo Reef Light, situated on the north-east part of the island, warns ship about the location of this navigational hazard.
+The island is situated at a two-and-a-half-hour navigation 240° from Sablayan by pump boat (banka).

 The island houses a permanent ranger base which monitors the national park.
 An administrative desk collects the environmental fees.
 It is possible to stay overnight in tents subject to certain conditions.
 Very limited facilities are available onshore to protect the island's fragile ecosystem.